-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" Proposal No. 1, the election of all nominees for Director, "For" Proposal No. 2, to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, "For" Proposal No. 3, to approve the Plan Amendment, and "For" Proposal No. 4, to approve the Authorized Share Increase.
-If any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy) will vote your shares using his or her best judgment.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" Proposal No. 1, the election of all nominees for Director, "For" Proposal No. 2, to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, "For" Proposal No. 3, to approve, on a non-binding advisory basis, the compensation of our named executive officers, and for Proposal No. 4, to hold future non-binding advisory votes on the compensation paid to our named executive officers every "Three Years."
+If you do not return the proxy card, your shares will not be voted and will not be deemed present for the purpose of determining whether a quorum exists.